AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

     }
   }

-Build the CUDA operators before running this training example.
+The configuration above is a research-only example, not a validated NEST training recipe.
+Build the CUDA operators before using it.
 Soft reset retains the direct voltage-state gradient through spikes.
 Hard reset cuts that path at spikes and during refractory clamping; the spike surrogate still supplies some gradients but does not restore the lost path.
 This safeguard does not claim that